kentar0x/game-off-2012/README.md

 This is a puzzle game in which you carry a fork, push blocks, and go back in time.

-In git-speak, the Master Fork allows you to work on a tempory branch, to cherry-pick a subset of the block pushes you perform inside that branch, then to rebase those changes onto the master branch.
+In git-speak, the fork allows you to work on a tempory branch, to cherry-pick a subset of the block pushes you perform inside that branch, then to rebase those changes onto the master branch.
 In plain-English-speak, see below.

 ## Screenshots